 Online - Asynchronous: An online course is one where all teaching and learning occurs via the Internet.
 No face-to-face sessions are required.
 This is a method of training that allows students to access course materials online by logging into the course at any time it is convenient for them.
 Students can, for example, work for half an hour or several hours at a time depending on their personal needs and preferences.

 Students have email and telephone access to an instructor and can communicate with the instructor and other students through collaboration tools such as chat groups and discussion rooms.

 As part of this learning method, students might also be required to participate in psychomotor skill labs and/or clinical experiences where they apply newly acquired knowledge and skills.

 Online - Synchronous: An online course is one where all teaching and learning occurs via the Internet.
 No face-to-face sessions are required.
 This is a method of training that allows students to sign onto a computer at a specific time to meet with the instructor and other students.
 Students can hear the instructor and see text, graphics and/or video streaming on the computer screen.

 This learning method is somewhat similar to a traditional classroom or video conference setting because an instructor presents information, answers questions, and monitors discussions.
 As part of this method, students might also be required to participate in psychomotor skill labs and/or clinical experiences where they apply newly acquired knowledge and skills.

 Open Access (Program): An open access program is one for which there are no specific academic admission requirements.
-However, applicants must meet the English Language Proficiency requirement, and submit official secondary and post-secondary transcripts upon application to a program.
+However, applicants must submit official secondary and post-secondary transcripts upon application to a program.